-Let's face it: We're all eating too much sugar.
+Let's face it: We're all eating too much sugar — and not just on Halloween.
 It's basically in everything — even foods you wouldn't think of as being particularly sweet, like bread or salad dressing.

-This doesn’t mean there is no room for a conscious indulgence here and there, but our day-to-day habits, like adding sugar to coffee or having ketchup with your burger, can really add up.
-Here's what to do:
+This doesn’t mean there is no room for a conscious indulgence here and there (hello, fun-sized Snickers!), but our day-to-day habits, like adding sugar to coffee or having ketchup with your burger, can really add up.
+If your sugar habit has picked up steam this week, here's what to do:

 1. Eat your sweets, naturally!